Ceiling Fans Home /

 The first video features a Casablanca Panama with the Inteli-Touch wall control,

-which is also available in 4 speed pull chain.
+which is also available with a 6 Speed DC Motor.
 The Casablanca Panama is one of the highest quality ceiling fans

 on the market, and one of the best choices for fans that are used in both summer and winter.
 My only criticism of this video is the recommendation to use the fan on medium speed...I